ervandew/eclim/src/doc/content/vim/html/validate.rst

 functionality.

-If you do not want your html files validated automatically when saved, you can set the :ref:`g:EclimHtmlValidate <g:eclimhtmlvalidate>` variable described in the configuration section below.
+If you do not want your html files validated automatically when saved, you can set the :ref:`g:EclimHtmlValidate` variable described in the configuration section below.

 .. _\:Validate: